mgold95/mgold95.github.io/_posts/2019-04-13-book-review-the-buy-side.md

 After returning from rehab, Duff buys a house to live in with his wife and daughter.
 He gets a new job in trading for a smaller hedge fund.
 Turney does well for a while and stays clean.
 Eventually though, he begins using again.
 At first, he stayed at hotels in the city and used cocaine there.
-Between that and his house, he eventually couldn't afford the hotel rooms anymore, so he would stay with friends in the city instead.
-One by one, they refused to enable him and told him he could no longer stay with them.
+Between that and his house, he eventually can't afford the hotel rooms anymore, so he stays with friends in the city instead.
+One by one, they refuse to enable him and tell him he could no longer stay with them.

 Duff's girlfriend says they can no longer stay with him, so she moves out along with his daughter.
 His friends intervene and he attends rehab a second time.
 After returning the second time, he accepts a job